Myths & Facts

 MYTH: Investment in affordable homes won’t have a significant positive impact on the economy.

-FACT: HousingWorks RI recently conducted a statewide economic impact study of the Building Homes Rhode Island (BHRI) program and the results are clear.
+FACT: HousingWorks RI conducted a statewide economic impact study of the Building Homes Rhode Island (BHRI) program and the results are clear.
 Public investment in housing, specifically in affordable workforce homes, has a tangible, positive impact on Rhode Island’s economy.

 The report analyzed the impact of the BHRI program for the State’s economy using the IMPLAN economic input-output model for Rhode Island.